v-scornell/MD-100T00-Windows10/Instructions/Labs/0501-Managing Storage.md

 1. In Disk Management, right-click **(F:)**, and then select **Shrink Volume**.

-2. On the Shrink F: page, next to Select the amount of space to shrink in MB, type **2048**, and then select **Shrink**.
+2. On the Shrink F: page, next to Enter the amount of space to shrink in MB, type **2048**, and then select **Shrink**.
 Notice that Drive F is now 11 GB in size.

 3. Close all open windows and sign out of SEA-WS2.

-**Results:** After completing this exercise, you will have managed local disk storage using Disk Management and Windows PowerShell.
+**Results:** After completing this exercise, you will have managed local disk storage using Disk Management and PowerShell.

 **END OF LAB**